QHPC-SP-Research-Lab/Respiratory-Rate-Database/README.md

 The database is organized according to the following structure:
 <ul>
-  <li>Designed: recordings with the designed sthetoscope (ESP32 based, Littman bell, INMP441 microphone)</li>
+  <li>Designed: recordings with the designed stethoscope (ESP32 based, Littman bell, INMP441 microphone)</li>
   <ul>
   <li>8: recordings at 8 bpm</li>
   <li>10: recordings at 10 bpm</li>